Janspiry/Image-Zooming-Using-Directional-Cubic-Convolution-Interpolation/README.md

 ###  Usage

-We have integrated the open source version of MATLAB and the manually implemented version of Python, which can be found in corresponding folder.
-Take the python version for a example:
+We have integrated the open-source version of MATLAB and the manually implemented version of Python, which can be found in the corresponding folder.
+Take the python version for an example:
 ```python
 from DCC import DCC
 img = Image.open(img_file).convert('RGB')